AlessioGr/NotQuests-Docs/docs/tutorials/getting-started.md

 [Full list of operators](https://pastebin.com/raw/qZqQmL8x).

 NotQuests expressions like these can be used in a lot of places - so powerful!

+### Profiles

+Every player with the permission node "notquests.user.profiles" can now create **profiles** in notquests! :fire:
+Each profile has **their own quest points, tags active & completed quests etc.** This would allow players to start over if they want to, in order to choose a different path, do a speedrun or just to experience your RPG again - or whatever else!

+Showing all your current profiles: `/notquests profiles show` (seen on the screenshot) Creating a new profile: `/notquests profiles create profilename` Changing your profile: `/notquests profiles change profilename`

 ## What next?